 This form of optical character recognition is made to read text from scanned files.
 When used with legible, well-defined fonts, it successfully translates handwritten text into machine-readable code.

 In zonal OCR, OCR analysis is performed only on an image’s or document’s defined regions (zones).
-This method comes in handy when OCR processing needs to be customized for various parts of a document.
+This method comes in handy when OCR processing needs to be customised for various parts of a document.

 Characters in grid format images, such as those found in spreadsheet tables or forms, can be read using matrix OCR.
 Data collection and form processing systems typically employ it.